 - Locate a folder containing WAV, FLAC, or AIFF files

 - Click Choose

-- Optionally, toggle optional settings *
+- Optionally, toggle settings to fit your needs

 - Click Analyse

 This program expects the retail sample’s name to end _sample.filetype

 (Example: Walden_sample.flac, Walden_sample.wav, etc).
 It treats the sample slightly differently than other files.
 If you have included one, please follow this naming convention.

 The program writes its findings both to the window and to a file inside the folder called Report-2ndOpinion.txt.
 If it finds errors, once you have corrected them and you run the program for a second time, it will append its new findings to the end of the same Report-2ndOpinion.txt.

 If the program finds no errors while it runs, it will let you know. 🙂